tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<mechBattleSceneShadowOffsetX:0\>The x offset for the shadow relative to the center point of the mech's sprite in the battle scene.<br>
 \<mechBattleReferenceSize:3\> The world space size of the Mech's sprite.
 This size is used for determining the size and position of the unit's barrier.<br>
 \<mechBattleSceneDeathAnim:1\> Specifies the id of a battle animation to be played when the mech is destroyed.
 If omitted the default death animation is used.
+\<mechBattleYOffset: 1\> If specified the main sprite for the unit will be offset by the given amount.
+The offset is specified in world units.

 # Attacks